hugoLarrousse/bundleJS/README.md

 ## Purpose

-Create a JS bundle with usefull shitty stuff
+Create a JS bundle with usefull stuff